momori256/momori.dev/blog/organize-rust-integration-tests-without-dead-code-warning.md

 `cargo test` executes all tests in this project including ones in `tests` directory.

-## How to make a utility file
+## How To Make A Utility File

+As projects grow, the need to organize code into utility files becomes apparent.
+This section explores the creation of a utility file and how to prevent Cargo from treating it as an independent integration test.

-Let's say the project has grown big and you want to split code into multiple files and make util.rs, extracting common functionalities.
-If you create `tests/util.rs` and run `cargo test`, the result will include the follong section.
+Let's say the project has grown big and you want to split code into multiple files and make `util.rs`, extracting common functionalities.
+If you create `tests/util.rs` and run `cargo test`, the result will include the following section.

 ```
      Running tests/util.rs (target/debug/deps/util-56f0a00bc4335220)